zdravkov/kendo-docs/web/window/overview.md

 ## Resolve scrollbar overlap issue in OS X

-In Safari and Chrome browsers running on OS X, a scrollbar of an element **below** the Window popup can be displayed over the Window popup.
+In Safari and Chrome browsers running on OS X, a scrollbar of an element **below** the Window popup may be displayed incorrectly **over** the Window popup.
 This can be resolved with the following CSS style applied to the scrollbar container below the Window:

     -webkit-transform: translate3d(0, 0, 0);